-- 4.21 For products developed by a quality by design approach, where it has been scientifically established that routine process control provides a high degree of assurance of product quality, then continuous process verification can be used as an alternative to traditional process validation.
-Switching back to traditional approach from a continuous verification approach should be fully justified and should be discouraged. - 4.22 The process verification system should be defined and there should be a science based control strategy for the required attributes for incoming materials, critical quality attributes and critical process parameters to confirm product realisation.
+- 4.21 For products developed by a quality by design approach, where it has been scientifically established that routine process control provides a high degree of assurance of product quality, then continuous process verification can be used as an alternative to traditional process validation. - 4.22 The process verification system should be defined and there should be a science based control strategy for the required attributes for incoming materials, critical quality attributes and critical process parameters to confirm product realisation.
 This should also include regular evaluation of the control strategy.
-Process Analytical Technology and multivariate statistical process control may be used as tools provided they are mentioned in the product dossier.
-Each manufacturer must determine and justify the number of batches necessary to demonstrate, with a high level of assurance, that the process is capable of consistently delivering quality product. - 4.23 The general principles in 4.1 4.16- above still apply. - 4.24 A hybrid approach using the traditional approach and continuous process verification for different production steps can also be used but should be strictly structured.
+Process Analytical Technology and multivariate statistical process control may be used as tools.
+Each manufacturer must determine and justify the number of batches necessary to demonstrate a high level of assurance that the process is capable of consistently delivering quality product. - 4.23 The general principles in 4.1 4.15 above still apply. - 4.24 A hybrid approach using the traditional approach and continuous process verification for different production steps can also be used.
 Where there is a substantial amount of product and process knowledge and understanding which has been gained from manufacturing experience and historical batch data, continuous verification may also be used for any validation activities after changes or during ongoing process verification even though the product was initially validated using a traditional approach.